“After a lifetime of world travel, I’ve become fascinated that those in the third world don’t have the same perception of reality that we do.“

 The more I discover about someplace, the more I realize that their way of life makes sense, given their history, geographic situation, religion, economic situation, etc.

-I am confident that most Long Term Travelers will come to the same conclusion.
+I am confident that most Long-Term Travelers will come to the same conclusion.

 I hope this discussion will encourage Long Term Travelers to explore parts of the world they would not otherwise visit.

-Third World Travel: An Overview
+Developing World Travel: An Overview

-Third World Travel has so much to offer.
-If Fifty Plus Nomads have the time for long-term travel but only want to go to Western Europe and the US exclusively, carefully investigate your motives for this decision.
 If you have always dreamed of seeing the incredible sights of Europe or want to explore European culture (like food or fashion), then, by all means, go to Western Europe.

 Some of my favorite Latin American colonial cities include (Note: Several famous towns are not on this list, like Ouro Preto, Brazil, because I have never visited these cities):